Universal Auth with Clerk

 // -i- https://nextjs.org/docs/app/api-reference/functions/next-request

-export const middleware = clerkMiddleware(async (auth, req) => {
+export const proxy = clerkMiddleware(async (auth, req) => {

 if (isProtectedRoute(req)) await auth.protect()